-Village West Sidewalk and Bus Stop Improvements: Prior to issuance of a Zoning Compliance Permit, the applicant shall provide design details for extension of the sidewalk on the south side of Village Drive.
-Prior to issuance of a Zoning Final Approval, the sidewalk shall be extended and the bus stop improved with a pad and
+Village West Sidewalk and Bus Stop Improvements: Prior to issuance of a Zoning Compliance Permit, the developer shall provide design details for extension of the sidewalk on the south side of Village Drive.
+Prior to issuance of a Zoning Final Approval, the developer shall extend the sidewalk and improve the bus stop with a pad and ADA-accessibility.